 After drawing some Inkling love back in February, Yuruyuri author Namori this week returned to the subject this week.
 And, speaking of Splatoon fans, Squid Girl author Masahiro Anbe has evidently been doing a bit of travelling since that series wrapped up, with photos being shared on Twitter.
 He also treated fans to a tribute to KonoSuba's Aqua.
 Get a look after the jump.

-Squid Girl manga author Masahiro Anbe was on the Splatoon bandwagon as soon the game was announced at last year's E3, drawing Inklings immediately, and later doing crossover art for the Shonen Champion manga magazine and Famitsu gaming mag.
-The mutual admiration society will reconvene soon as the new Nintendo game now plans on presenting Japanese players with the promised free DLC costume next week.
-Get a look after the jump.
+Squid Girl manga author Masahiro Anbe was on the Splatoon bandwagon as soon the game was announced at E3, drawing Inklings immediately, and later doing crossover art for the Shonen Champion manga magazine and Famitsu gaming mag.
+The game responded in kind, presenting IkaMusume inspired outfits.
+Squid Girl wraps up in this week's Champion, and the residents of Inkopolis decided to give her a last salute to nine years of cephalopod comedy.